-Traverse City is where we're from—this quaint, authentic city in Northern Michigan has become synonymous with enjoying life
+Traverse City is where we're from; a quaint, authentic city in Northern Michigan that has become synonymous with enjoying life

 (and whiskey), an active lifestyle and a retreat where timeless memories are made.
 Our culture is a reflection of the area and we're on a mission to produce the smoothest, greatest whiskey possible.

-Here at the Traverse City Whiskey Co., we've been working hard to reconstruct the recipe that's been lingering in one of our family heirlooms for three generations.
-In Fall 2014, we will finish construction on our 2,400 sq. ft. distillery and tasting room in downtown Traverse City (located at 201 E Fourteenth Street - photos coming soon) and once again produce the best whiskey available using our family's formula and the techniques derived directly from my great-grandfather's patents.
+Here at the Traverse City Whiskey Co., we've worked hard to reconstruct the recipe that's been lingering in one of our family heirlooms for three generations.
+In late 2014, we will finish construction on our 2,400 sq. ft. distillery and tasting room located in downtown Traverse City (201 E Fourteenth Street - photos coming soon) and once again produce the best whiskey available using our family's formula and the techniques derived directly from my great-grandfather's patents.

 Crowned as the mitten state—step aside Wisconsin, it's a common thing for us Michiganaders to use our left hand as a map.
 Here at the Traverse City Whiskey Co., you can find us up in the pinky producing the smooth, vanilla-rich Straight Bourbon Whiskey that you know and love.